My New Diet Is An App: Weight Loss Goes Digital

 That explains why Nutrisystem, which was acquired by Tivity Health last year, revamped its digital strategy.
 Tivity President Dawn Zier says that included advertising more on social media and redesigning its NuMi app.

-"The younger generation is all about being on demand," she says. "[They will say,] " 'I want the food when I want it; I want to talk to a counselor when I actually have an issue, which may be 10 o'clock on Saturday night.' "
+"The younger generation is all about being on demand," she says. "[They will say] 'I want the food when I want it; I want to talk to a counselor when I actually have an issue, which may be 10 o'clock on Saturday night.' "

 Weight Watchers also overhauled its brand last year, changing its name to WW, which stands for Wellness that Works.